-As a core component of CAMP4W, the Climate Adaptation Policy Framework comprises a set of high-level policy objectives to institutionalize climate adaptation across Metropolitan and provide guidance for proactively and explicitly integrating climate adaptation planning and implementation into Metropolitan activities.
-The policy objectives inform the evaluation of current internal practices and the development of specific policies, initiatives, and partnerships to meet Metropolitan's immediate and long-term climate adaptation goals of Reliability, Resilience, Financial Sustainability, Affordability, and Equity.
+As a core component of CAMP4W, the Climate Adaptation Policy Framework will help to institutionalize climate adaptation across Metropolitan and provide guidance for proactively and explicitly integrating climate adaptation planning and implementation into Metropolitan activities.
+The Framework informs the evaluation of current internal practices and the development of specific policies, initiatives, and partnerships to meet Metropolitan's immediate and long-term climate adaptation goals of Reliability, Resilience, Financial Sustainability, Affordability, and Equity.
 Metropolitan's activities, including efforts to advance policies, initiatives, and partnerships will continue to remain subject to Board deliberation and approval, wherever appropriate.